AusBoone/Melody-Generator/README.md

   generation.
 - Lookup tables and common helpers are memoized with ``functools.lru_cache`` to speed up repeated note and scale queries.
+- Sequence models loaded for machine learning previews are cached so multiple requests avoid reading the same weights from disk.

 # Requirements
 - Python 3.x